jtol04/CustomerOrderAgent/README.md

 ![My Image](architecture.png)

-The agent is built as a LangGraph state machine with four nodes.
-Each node has a single responsibility and writes to a shared `AgentState` Pydantic model.
+The agent is built as a LangGraph state machine.
+Upon parsing the input and determining whether its an order query, prediction query, or validation query it traverses down the state machine accordingly.

 ## File structure